Siguza/IOHIDeous/docs/index.md

     </dict>
     </plist>

-This is an important point because as it turns out, IOHIDSystem restricts the amount of any given `IOHIDUserClient` to one.
+This is an important point because as it turns out, IOHIDSystem restricts the amount of `IOHIDUserClient`s that can exist at the same time to one.
 This is specifically enforced by the `evOpenCalled` class variable, which is set to `true` when an `IOHIDUserClient` is spawned and to `false` again when it is closed.
-This variable is checked in `IOHIDSystem::evOpen`, which in turn is called from `IOHIDSystem::newUserClientGated`.
+This variable is checked in `IOHIDSystem::evOpen`, which in turn is called from `IOHIDSystem::newUserClientGated` (i.e. we can't even race it).

 Bottom line, there can only be one `IOHIDUserClient` at any given moment, and chances are that when your code runs, `WindowServer` will be up and running with its UserClient already.
 So snatching that is not straightforward, but we'll get to that later.
 For now we're gonna look at what it actually uses that UserClient for.

 `IOHIDSystem`/`IOHIDUserClient` offer some shared memory for an event queue that `WindowServer` can map into its address space via `clientMemoryForType`.
 This memory is split into three parts packed after each other in this order:

 -   The `EvOffsets` structure.
     This structs holds information about where the other parts of the shared memory are located in respect to the beginning of the shared memory (so they're given as offsets).
 The definition is:

     ```c